EmptyEmeraldTablet/EasyMode/CONFIG.en.md

-# Easy Mode Mod Configuration Guide
+# Enemy Threat Slowdown Configuration Guide

 ## Introduction

-Easy Mode Mod is a mod for The Binding of Isaac: Repentance that reduces game difficulty by slowing down enemy attributes.
+Enemy Threat Slowdown is a mod for The Binding of Isaac: Repentance that reduces game difficulty by slowing hostile threats.

 ## Configuration Files